Greece, euro exit and the drummer in the band

 Asked about contingencies, she did not rule them out.

-"There are many, many questions arising and many questions open about Greece and most answers have to come from Greece and we have to respect the ongoing political process.
+"There are many, many questions arising and many questions open about Greece and most answers have to come from Greece and we have to respect the ongoing political process," she said.

 "Clearly, the future of Greece is in the euro zone.
 We are working on that."

-Ireland's central bank chief and European Central Bank policymaker, Patrick Honohan, seemed to be ready for Greece to leave, saying at the weekend that a Greek exit would not be pleasant, but it would not be deadly either.
+Ireland's central bank chief and European Central Bank policymaker, Patrick Honohan, said at the weekend that a Greek exit would not be attractive, but it wouldn't be fatal either.

 SOCIAL BREAKDOWN